Chapter 4: The Validation Junkie

 Okay, grab your chai—make sure it’s hot, because I have some serious tea to spill, and this time, the tea is actually about me.

-I’m talking heat in my chest, "how dare she," and "am I even a priority?" type of energy.
-In that moment, I realized I’d handed her the remote control to my entire mood.
-I felt so hurt, and I let my brain start doing that thing where it creates a whole script about why I don’t matter.
+I’m talking heat in my chest, a raging “how dare she,” and pure “am I even a priority to anyone?” type of energy.
+In that exact moment, I realized I’d handed her the remote control to my entire mood.
+I felt so incredibly hurt, and I let my brain start doing that toxic thing where it builds a whole script about why I don’t matter.

 But then, I actually talked to her.
-I told her how I felt because I couldn’t keep that loop playing in my head anymore, and—plot twist—she actually had a really valid reason.
+I forced myself to tell her how I felt because I couldn’t keep that exhausting loop playing in my head anymore, and—plot twist—she actually had a really valid reason.

-Once she explained everything, all that hot anger just turned into this awkward puddle of "oh."
-Now I’m sitting here feeling a little bit like the drama queen.
-It’s that classic "Validation Junkie" behavior—I was waiting for her to make me feel important so I could finally feel okay.
+Once she explained everything, all that hot anger just turned into this awkward puddle of “oh.”
+Now I’m sitting here feeling a little bit like a massive drama queen.
+It’s that classic "Validation Junkie" behavior—I was waiting for her to make me feel important so I could finally feel okay about myself.

-I’m acknowledging the sting because it’s okay to be a girl who cares, but I’m closing the tab on that argument in my brain.
+I’m acknowledging the sting because it’s okay to be a girl who cares deeply, but I’m closing the tab on that argument in my brain.
 My happiness isn't tied to anyone else's schedule.
-It’s hard being "brave and scared" at the same time, but choosing a face mask and a spontaneous meal over sitting in bitterness?
+It’s hard being brave and scared at the same time, but choosing a face mask and a spontaneous meal over sitting in bitterness?
 That’s the real victory.

 51 days to go.
 Today was a stumble, a messy conversation, and a huge lesson learned.
 But we’re still in this, and we’re figuring it out together.